 One of the key functions of our board of directors is informed oversight of our risk management process.
 Our board of directors does not have a standing risk management committee, but rather administers this oversight function directly through the board of directors as a whole, as well as through various standing committees of our board of directors that address risks inherent in their respective areas of oversight.
-In particular, our board of directors is responsible for monitoring and assessing strategic risk exposure, including cybersecurity risk, and our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including discussing guidelines and policies to govern the process by which risk assessment and risk management is undertaken, including with respect to cybersecurity risks and directors' and officers' liability insurance.
+In particular, our board of directors is responsible for monitoring and assessing strategic risk exposure, including cybersecurity risk, and regularly discusses with management our significant risk exposures, the potential impact of these risks on our business and the steps we take to manage them.
+Additionally, our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including discussing guidelines and policies to govern the process by which risk assessment and risk management is undertaken, including with respect to cybersecurity risks and directors' and officers' liability insurance.
 The audit committee also monitors compliance with legal and regulatory requirements.